Plans are important because they would show completely what the client’s needs are.

 , Architect or an estimator.

-Now i hope i have been able to answer the question “How to calculate the number of blocks required to build a 2 Bedroom flat” and i hope you will found this useful.
+Now i hope i have been able to answer the question “How many Blocks for 3 Bedroom Flat in Nigeria” and i hope you will found this useful.